tensorpack/tensorpack/docs/tutorial/tf-queue.md

 ## Figure out the bottleneck

-For training we will only worry about the throughput but not the latency.
+For training, we will only worry about the throughput but not the latency.
-Thread 1 & 2 runs in parallel, and the faster one will block to wait for the slower one.
+Thread 1 & 2 runs in parallel and the faster one will block to wait for the slower one.
 So the overall throughput will appear to be the slower one.

 There isn't a way to accurately benchmark the two threads while they are running, without introducing overhead.
-But there are ways to understand which one is the bottleneck:
+However, are ways to understand which one is the bottleneck:

 1. Use the average occupancy (size) of the queue.
 This information is summarized after every epoch.
 	If the queue is nearly empty, then the data thread is the bottleneck.